Logarithmic double ramification cycles: Introduction

 The (strict) piecewise polynomials on $\widetilde{\Sigma}$ form a $\mathbb{Q}$-algebra.
 For the log modification $\widetilde{\cM}\to \oM_{g,n}$ associated to $\widetilde{\Sigma}$, there are natural ring morphisms

-constructed in \cite[Section 3.3]{HolmesSchwarz}.\footnote{Following our analogy with toric varieties, the equivariant Chow ring of a toric variety is isomorphic to the ring of strict piecewise polynomials on the associated fan, see \cite{Payne2006EquivariantChow}.} When $\widetilde \Sigma$ is simplicial the construction proceeds in two steps: \begin{enumerate} \item[(i)] There exists a natural map from piecewise \emph{linear} functions on $\widetilde{\Sigma}$ to divisor classes on $\widetilde{\cM}$ using the fact that rays of $\widetilde{\Sigma}$ correspond to boundary divisors of $\widetilde{\cM}$. \item[(ii)] The piecewise linear functions generate $\sPPoly{\widetilde{\Sigma}}$ as $\mathbb{Q}$-algebra.
-The unique extension of (i) defines $\Phi$. \end{enumerate} In general, we can subdivide $\widetilde \Sigma$ until it is simplicial and then push forward the resulting class.
-A more abstract construction of $\Phi$ is given in \cite{Molcho2021-Hodgebundle, Molcho2021-Case-Study}.
+constructed in \cite[Section 3.3]{HolmesSchwarz}.\footnote{Following our analogy with toric varieties, the equivariant Chow ring of a toric variety is isomorphic to the ring of strict piecewise polynomials on the associated fan, see \cite{Payne2006EquivariantChow}.} When $\widetilde \Sigma$ is the cone over a simplicial complex the construction proceeds in two steps: \begin{enumerate} \item[(i)] There exists a natural map from strict piecewise \emph{linear} functions on $\widetilde{\Sigma}$ to divisor classes on $\widetilde{\cM}$ using the fact that rays of $\widetilde{\Sigma}$ correspond to boundary divisors of $\widetilde{\cM}$. \item[(ii)] The strict piecewise linear functions generate $\sPPoly{\widetilde{\Sigma}}$ as a $\mathbb{Q}$-algebra.
+The unique extension of (i) defines $\Phi$. \end{enumerate} In general, we can subdivide $\widetilde \Sigma$ until it is the cone over a simplicial complex and then push forward the resulting class.

 The maps $\Phi$ are compatible under subdivision of $\widetilde{\Sigma}$ and the associated birational modification of $\widetilde{\cM}$, and thus give rise to an algebra morphism